 OCD is treatable but it is important to identify the symptoms early so that the right treatment can be started early.
 The intensity of the obsessive compulsive disorder symptoms causes treatment options to affect accordingly; meaning, your treatment plan depends on the severity of your condition.

 Obsessive-compulsive disorder symptoms can be extremely varied and wide-ranging, and go far beyond the "standard" symptoms most people would associate with the condition.
 They fall under two categories naming- obsessions and compulsions.
 A brief explanation of the both is given below.

-- Obsessions: These are recurring thoughts that are in some way disturbing and terrifying.
+(I) Obsessions: These are recurring thoughts that are in some way disturbing and terrifying.
 They cause extreme anxiety and stress.
-The person feeling these thoughts is fully informed that they are irrational.
+The person experiencing these thoughts is fully informed that they are irrational.

-- Compulsions: These are repetitive behaviours and actions that a person feels forced to perform, often as a try to prevent or stop an obsessive thought.
+(II) Compulsions: These are repetitive behaviours and actions that a person feels forced to perform, often as an attempt to prevent or stop an obsessive thought.
 These repetitive actions or behaviours could be-